Skip to main content

 Limit exposure to HPV

 HPV is passed from one person to another during skin-to-skin contact with an infected area of the body.
-Although HPV can be spread during skin to skin contact − including vaginal, anal, and oral sex − sex doesn't have to occur for the infection to spread.
+HPV infection seems to be able to spread from one part of the body to another.
+This means that an infection may start in the cervix and then spread to the vagina and vulva.
+Although HPV can be spread during skin-to-skin contact − including vaginal, anal, and oral sex − sex doesn't have to occur for the infection to spread.
 All that is needed is skin-to-skin contact with an area of the body infected with HPV.
 This means that the virus can be spread without sex.
 It is even possible for a genital infection to spread through hand-to-genital contact.

 Use a condom

-Condoms (“rubbers”) provide some protection against HPV but they don’t completely prevent infection.
+Condoms (“rubbers”) provide some protection against HPV, but they don’t completely prevent infection.
 One reason that condoms cannot protect completely is because they don’t cover every possible HPV-infected area of the body, such as skin of the genital or anal area.
 Still, condoms provide some protection against HPV, and they also help protect against HIV and some other sexually transmitted infections.

 Don't smoke

-Not smoking is another important way to reduce the risk of cervical pre-cancer and cancer.
+Not smoking is another important way to reduce the risk of cervical precancer and cancer.

 Fontham, ETH, Wolf, AMD, Church, TR, et al. Cervical Cancer Screening for Individuals at Average Risk: 2020 Guideline Update from the American Cancer Society.
 CA Cancer J Clin.
 2020. https://doi.org/10.3322/caac.21628.